Seeker of Legends Preview

 Dante said nothing, not meeting the man’s gaze.
 He recognized the statement for what it was…a banal conversation-starter.
 Silence made Murin nervous.
-It was a weakness of the young, and it betrayed his lack of real self-confidence.
+It was a weakness of the young, and it betrayed a lack of self-confidence.
 All signs of a low-level Seeker.
-With promotion, Murin would be exposed to a stronger form of the Founder’s will, through an upgraded Seeker medallion.
-This would cure his weaknesses, even if experience did not.
+Assuming he was ever promoted, Murin would be exposed to a stronger form of the Founder’s will, through an upgraded Seeker medallion.
+This would cure his weaknesses eventually, even if experience did not.

 “If you ask me,” Murin continued, “…they’re all a bunch of freaks.”
 He smirked then.
 “Ever wonder how they, you know?”

 “How they do it,” Murin continued.
 “Especially the guy who sold us that,” he added, gesturing to the music box.
-“His dick had to be huge.”
+“I mean come on, his dick had to be huge.”

 “Like I said,” Dante stated coolly, “…I don’t.”

-“They’re not even human anymore,” Murin continued, obviously not understanding Murin’s unspoken sentiment – that he didn’t want to talk.
+“They’re not even human anymore,” Murin pressed, oblivious to Murin’s unspoken sentiment – that he didn’t want to talk.
 “They’re like…animals there.”
-He shook his head.
+He grinned.
 “I wonder what that guy’s woman looks like, to be able to handle that much meat,” he added.
 “You know?”

 Dante ignored the younger Seeker, closing his eyes and resting his head back against his seat.
-They’d traveled from the Kingdom of the Deep, through the Glade of the Deep to the King’s Road.
-They’d made it all the way to the Fringe, the last few kilometers of forest before the Deadlands…and the Kingdom of Tykus.
+They’d traveled from the Kingdom of the Deep, passing through the Glade of the Deep to reach the King’s Road.
+Then they’d taken the road all the way to the Fringe, the last few kilometers of forest before the Deadlands…and the Kingdom of Tykus.
 A vast wasteland, the Deadlands was all that remained of the old Outskirts, a city once filled with peasants.
-Peasants that, under the leadership of the Original, had risen up to start the great Civil War.
+Peasants that, under the leadership of the Original, had risen up to start the great Civil War a half-century ago.

-Tykus had driven the peasants – and the Original – out, laying waste to the old Outskirts, digging the tainted dirt out and tossing it into the ocean.
+Tykus had driven the peasants – and the Original – out, laying waste to the old Outskirts, digging the tainted earth of the ruined city up and tossing it into the ocean.

-Dante took a deep breath in, then let it out.
+Dante stifled a yawn.
 It would only be another hour before they reached the Deadlands, and not much longer than that before they made it to the great wall surrounding Tykus.
 Going through customs would be risky, as usual; if they were caught transporting illegal artifacts, they would be tried and convicted of treason.
-Thus the necessity for building the music box around the obsidian container housing the artifact; customs officials would not break apart such a delicate machine to find the artifact, and the wood of the music box would insulate the traits emitted by the artifact, making them difficult to sense.
+Thus the necessity of building the music box around the obsidian container housing the artifact; customs officials would not break apart such a delicate machine to find the artifact, and the wood of the music box would insulate the traits emitted by the artifact, making them difficult to sense.

 A real Seeker would not stand up to such scrutiny.

-“Wonder what that thing is,” Murin stated, breaking the silence.
+“Wonder what that thing is,” Murin mused, breaking the silence.
 His eyes were on the music box.

 “You should know why,” Dante retorted.
-It was well-known that artifacts from the Kingdom of the Deep were often wild artifacts, those containing traits that were not human.
+It was well-known that artifacts from the Kingdom of the Deep were often wild artifacts, those containing traits that weren’t human.
 In the Kingdom of the Deep, humanity was not valued as it was in Tykus, and it was perfectly legal to expose oneself to wild traits.
-In Tykus, such a thing was highly illegal.
-Preservation of one’s humanity was the sacred mission of the Acropolis, the great fortress where the highest nobles lived…and the king himself.
+In Tykus, such a thing was forbidden.
+Preservation of one’s humanity was the sacred mission of the Acropolis, the great fortress where the highest nobles lived…and King Tykus himself.